PointCloudLibrary/pcl/doc/tutorials/content/planar_segmentation.rst

    :lines: 38-50

-create the SACSegmentation object and set the model and method type, together with the desired distance to the model threshold.
+create the :pcl:`SACSegmentation <pcl::SACSegmentation>` object and set the model and method type.
+This is also where we specify the "distance threshold", which  determines how close a point must be to the model in order to be considered an inlier.
 In this tutorial, we will use the RANSAC method (pcl::SAC_RANSAC) as the robust estimator of choice.
 Our decision is motivated by RANSAC's simplicity (other robust estimators use it as a base and add additional, more complicated concepts).
 For more information about RANSAC, check its `Wikipedia page
 <http://en.wikipedia.org/wiki/RANSAC>`_.